55,000 Pushups

 OK, So How Do I Make a Donation?

 Please click HERE to make a donation to the American Cancer Society.
 There are two buttons on that page.
 By clicking JOIN OUR TEAM you can donate a minimum of $25 or any amount above that as you become a member of Team 55kpushups and have your own page on the ACS site.
-Then you can send people to your page, and keep track of your own fund raising efforts!
+Members of Team 55kpushups don't have to do any pushups!
+Being a member of the team only means you can send people to your page, and keep track of your own fund raising efforts!
 I would welcome you as a team member and challenge you to personally raise at least $1,000 over the course of the year.

 If you would prefer not to join Team 55kpushups, but would rather simply make a one-time donation, click HERE and then click DONATE instead.
 Then you can make an immediate donation of a minimum of $25 or any amount above that.
-Feel free to donate at a sponsor level as described above, or whatever amount you would like.
 All donations are greatly appreciated and will go entirely to the American Cancer Society to fund their efforts to fight cancer.

 Let's Grow This Thing